 about our funding programs

-Around 60 per cent of Community Services budget goes towards funding programs, provided mainly by non-government organisations, that deliver contracted services for children, families and communities in New South Wales.
+Approximately 60% of the Community Services budget goes towards funding programs that deliver services for children, families and communities in NSW.

-In August 2011, Community Services funded over 800 service providers to deliver well over 1,700 services.
+At at 1st May 2014 Community Services funded over 775 service providers to deliver approximately 1800 services.

 Aboriginal Child Youth and Family Strategy

 The Aboriginal Child, Youth and Family Strategy (ACYFS) is a population based prevention and early intervention strategy for Aboriginal children aged 0-5 years and their families.

 To achieve population level results ACYFS funds a suite of services and initiatives including supported playgroups, family workers, parenting programs, community capacity building and partnerships and networks activities.
 ACYFS services are targeted to the needs of local Aboriginal communities and funding decisions are determined in consultation with representatives of the Aboriginal community.
 ACYFS planning is conducted in conjunction with Families NSW planning.
 Partner agencies, in consultation with Aboriginal community representatives, conduct three yearly strategic planning at the Regional/District level utilising data and knowledge from local service networks.
 The next year strategic plan will run from 2014/15 through 2016/17.

 Brighter Futures program

 Brighter Futures delivers targeted early intervention services to families with children aged under 9 years, or who are expecting a child, where the child/ren are at high risk of entering the statutory child protection system.
 Eligible families receive a range of tailored services including case management, home visiting, parenting programs and quality childcare.